 I grew up in an old southern coal mining and farm town with a population of about 300 in a good year.
 I became involved in fishing and hunting at a very young age, but I did not shoot my first flintlock muzzleloader until the year 1997.
 I was hooked from day one!|

 Having always been a history buff, my new found love for flintlock muzzleloaders made me become a student of 18th century history.
 I decided to expand my love of history and became involved in living history interpretation and historical trekking.

 Even though I primarily attend French & Indian War events, which is where my passion is, I have attended Revolutionary War and War of 1812 events.
-I currently have three different personas: Eastern Woodland Indian (Kaskaskia), Courier de Bois (French Voyageur), and Longhunter.
-I am passionate about all three of these personas, but my preference is Kaskaskia.
+My portrayal is of an eastern woodland Indian (Kaskaskia of the Illinois Confederacy) named Ninchwi Nanaimata or Two Hawks.